It’s pretty frustrating being a Game of Thrones fan at the moment!

 6. Island of Lokrum

-Fort Lovrijenac (Fort of St. Lawrence) is located at the western side of the Old Town, outside the city walls on a 37 meters high cliff.
+Fort Lovrijenac (Fort of St. Lawrence) is located at the western side of the Old Town.
 It’s also known as “Dubrovnik’s Gibraltar”.

 Embed This Image On Your Site (copy code below):